hyperhq/docs.hypercontainer.io/get_started/lifecycle.md

     [root@user ~:]# hyper stop pod_id

-When stopped, the pod will return to `Pending`.
+When stopped, the pod will return to `Created`.

 To permantly destroy a pod, you need to `RM` it: